 $ sudo systemctl reload apache2

 A 403 Forbidden response is the normal result when Apache reaches the directory but is no longer allowed to generate an index.
-If you still see 200 OK, the request is likely hitting a different vhost or a different <Directory> rule than the one you edited.
+If the request still returns 200 OK with a directory index, the request is probably hitting a different vhost or a different <Directory> rule than the one you edited.

-A .htaccess file is useful when shared hosting or delegated site management prevents you from editing the main Apache configuration directly.
-It works only when the matching <Directory> block allows Options overrides, and it adds per-request filesystem checks that are better avoided on servers where you can edit the vhost normally.
+A .htaccess file is useful when shared hosting or delegated site management prevents direct edits to the main Apache configuration.
+It works only when the matching <Directory> block allows Options overrides, and it adds per-request filesystem checks that are better avoided on servers where the vhost can hold the rule.

 <Directory /var/www/html/downloads> AllowOverride Options </Directory>